 Also four or more of these symptoms:

 Adolescence is the time to separate from our families and begin to develop our own distinct identity.
 It can be a trying, exhaustive, stressful time in life.
-How do we as parents know when our kids are showing signs of teen depression?
+How do we as parents know when our kids are showing signs of teenage depression?

 Below are some of the challenges and stresses which can be causes of teen depression.
-Paying attention carefully to the signs of teenage depression, combined with the stressors below, can give you special insight into whether or not your teen is struggling.
+Paying careful attention to the signs of teenage depression, combined with the stressors below, can give you special insight into whether or not your teen is struggling.